-7.6.2 Soil properties
+8.6.2 Soil properties

-Integration of (7.57) and (7.58) requires the specification of hydraulic conductivity and diffusivity as a function of soil-water content.
-Mahrt and Pan (1984) have compared several formulations for different soil types.
-The widely used parametric relations of Clapp and Hornberger (1978) (see also Cosby et al., 1984) are adopted.
-These are given by where b is a non-dimensional exponent, γ{sat} and ψ{sat} are the values of the hydraulic conductivity and matric potential at saturation, respectively.
+Integration of (8.66) and (8.67) requires the specification of hydraulic conductivity and diffusivity as a function of soil-water content.
+In the previous TESSEL the parametric relations of Clapp and Hornberger (1978) (see also Cosby et al., 1984) were adopted (still available as option).
+These are given by where b is a non-dimensional exponent, $\gamma{\rm sat}$ and $\psi{\rm sat}$ are the values of the hydraulic conductivity and matric potential at saturation, respectively.
 A minimum value is assumed for λ and γ corresponding to permanent wilting-point water content.